phamngoctan/java-playground/README.md

 One of the nice properties of HeapSort is that it is an in-place algorithm.
 It only needs a fixed amount of memory beyond what is used to store the data being sorted.
 ### Selection
 ### Insertion
+For the sake of implementing sorting idea, it does not support generic approach.
+Basically, it maintains two partitions, first part is always sorted.
+So we will check the second part and move the unsorted item from it to the sorted one of the first part.
 ### Quick sort
 The idea to implement it is that: for every j (partition point), every item in the left should be smaller than the arr[j], every item in the right should be bigger than the arr[j].
 The most important method should be the partition(...) method.